-Table 13, Revised EIR Table 2.5-12, reflects a calculation of GHG reductions and targets from land use and transportation relative to 1990 and 2015 levels used to analyze Impact 2.5-3 in the Final EIR.
-The Final EIR concluded there would be a significant impact because the Plan would need to achieve additional reductions in emissions to meet statewide GHG reduction goals for 2040 and 2050.
-The Amendment would increase the Plan's reductions of GHG emissions so that fewer were reductions are needed to achieve the statewide GHG goals, but by only a small amount.
-Therefore, the impact remains significant.
+Table 14, Revised EIR Table 2.5-12, reflects a calculation of GHG reductions and targets from land use and transportation relative to 1990 and 2015 levels used to analyze Impact 2.5-3 in the Final EIR.
+The Final EIR concluded there would be a significant impact because the Plan would need to achieve additional reductions in the emissions to meet statewide GHG reduction goals for 2040 and 2050.
+The Amendment would decrease the Plan's reductions of GHG emissions relative to the Final EIR so that more reductions are needed to achieve the statewide GHG goals, but by only a minor amount.
+Therefore, the impact remains significant and the Amendment does not result in any change to the significance conclusion in the Final EIR.

-As discussed in Table 1, and shown above in Tables 10 through 13, the Amendment results in negligible differences relative to the Final EIR; however, the Amendment does not result in any changes to the significance conclusions relative to the impacts analyzed in the Final EIR.
+As discussed in Table 1, and shown above in Tables 11 through 14, the Amendment results in minor differences relative to the Final EIR; however, the Amendment does not result in any changes to the significance conclusions relative to the impacts analyzed in the Final EIR.
 There would be no new significant impacts related to transportation from the Amendment to the Plan, nor would the severity of any previously identified significant impacts increase.
 Furthermore, the revised data shown above is very similar to the findings of the Final EIR.
 The Amendment would also incorporate the same mitigation measures identified in the Final EIR, as applicable.
+No substantial changes have been proposed, no new circumstances have occurred, and no substantially important new information has been found requiring additional analysis or verification with respect to climate change impacts.